RePlay

 What kind of activities will be taking place?

-The festival will include skateboarding, BMX, live DJs, street dance, rap cyphers, spoken word, graffiti, adapted sports, workshops, drop-in activities and more.
+The festival will include skateboarding, BMX, live DJs, street dance, rap cyphers, spoken word, graffiti, workshops, drop-in activities and more.

 Will there be activities for young people?